digio/orchestration-assessment/README.CONDUCTOR.md

    ```
    docker compose down
    ```
 5. If you are having issues with Elastic Search spinning up properly,
 6. refer to this Jira ticket: https://mantelgroup.atlassian.net/browse/OTP-34.
 The details and reasons are in the ticket.
 In case you have no access to Jira, here are some of the steps to fix the corrupt container are (in no particular order or level of effectiveness):
    1. to restart Docker or equivalent
    2. to first `docker compose up elasticsearch -d` and then compose regularly `docker-compose up -d`
    3. run `docker compose build`
    4. run `docker build -f docker/server/Dockerfile -t conductor:server .`
    5. Alternatively you can also replace ElasticSearch with OpenSearch, check the service *opensearch* in the `docker-compose-conductor.yml` file for more details.
    6. To enable persistence via PostgreSQL two additional steps are required:
       - before building the Conductor sources edit the `build.gradle` file in `server` and add the following to the `dependencies` section:
          ```groovy
-        runtimeOnly 'com.netflix.conductor:conductor-postgres-persistence:3.13.3' ```
+        runtimeOnly 'com.netflix.conductor:conductor-postgres-persistence:3.13.3'
+        ```
-      - then rebuild the Docker image for Conductor server
+      - then rebuild the Docker image for Conductor server:
+         - if you're using the docker-compose.yml file from the Conductor source repository just run:
+        ```shell
+        docker compose build conductor-server
+        ```
-      - in addition the correct Spring Data properties have to be set in the `config-local.properties`
+      - in addition the following Spring Data properties have to be set in the `config-local.properties` for Conductor to use PostgreSQL:
+      ```properties
+      conductor.db.type=postgres
+      spring.datasource.url=jdbc:postgresql://postgres:5432/conductor
+      spring.datasource.username=conductor
+      spring.datasource.password=conductor
+      spring.datasource.hikari.maximum-pool-size=10
+      spring.datasource.hikari.minimum-idle=2
+      ```

 ## Creating the workflows

 Once Conductor is up and running, you will need to make sure that you populate your workflow and task definitions.
 This is done by sending requests to the Conductor server, and it handles everything else for you.

 For instructions on how to "seed" or populate Conductor refer to: `conductor-utils/README.md`.